Fast and Easy Gluten Free Gravy

 Sprinkle with cinnamon and nutmeg.
 Cook for 2-3 more minutes, stirring frequently.
 A light syrup will form in the pan.

 Notes ♪♫ Granny Smith apples are most often recommended for cooking, but there are so many varieties that would be delicious in this fast and easy preparation.
-I used Cortland apples in this post because a dear neighbor recently gifted us a bag.
+Honey Crisp is always a top choice for me, but I used Cortland apples in this post, because a dear neighbor had gifted me a bag.
 They were so good, so use what you have!

 Print This Post Print This Post